revaturelabs/interviewquestions/Java/Java 8/Functional interface.md

 <blockquote>

-This is a functional interface, since there is only one abstract method
+This is a functional interface, since there is only one abstract method.

 </blockquote>